bitcoincashorg/bitcoincash.org/spec/docs/bch-spec_block.md

 This section of the BCH spec documents the block primitive, including block format, block header, and coinbase transaction.

 ### Block Description
 A block is one of the two base primitives in the BCH system, the other being a transaction.
-Primitive in this context means that it is one of the data types for which the BCH spec provides built-in support.
+Primitive in this context means that it is one of the data structures for which the BCH software provides built-in support.

 A block is a collection of one or more transactions prefaced by a **block header** and protected by proof-of-work.
 Each block in the blockchain contains the current transactions that have been verified plus a hash of the previous block.
 The first transaction in the block body is a special transaction called the coinbase transaction.
 A new block is naturally limited to be generated every 10 minutes (600 seconds) on average.